home-assistant/home-assistant.io/source/_integrations/hive.markdown

   - water_heater
 ---

-The Hive integration for Home Assistant allows you to interact with the supported devices and services offered by [hivehome.com](https://www.hivehome.com)
+The Hive integration for Home Assistant allows you to interact with supported devices and services offered by [hivehome.com](https://www.hivehome.com)

 This Hive integration uses the same username and password you use on the [Hive website](https://sso.hivehome.com) to configure it within Home Assistant, 2fa authentication is also supported.
 Once configured Home Assistant will detect and add all Hive devices, including support for multi-zone heating.